roddux/fffz/README.md

 # FunkyFunFuzzer / FFFZ

-FunkyFunFuzzer / fffz is an attempt to create a super easy-to-use file fuzzer with decent real-world performance.
+FunkyFunFuzzer / fffz is an attempt to create a super easy-to-use file fuzzer, with decent real-world performance.

-## Target usage
+## Usage
-Just add `fffz` to the start of any command that takes a file as input.
+Add `fffz` to the start of any command that takes a file as input.
+Should(tm) work for most things!
 ```sh
 $ ./fffz unzip ./file.zip
 $ ./fffz ffmpeg -i ./input.avi /tmp/out.ogg